-It doesn’t matter what size your home, decorating pet-friendly can be a constant challenge for those of us with furry buddies.
+It doesn’t matter what size your home, decorating pet friendly can be a constant challenge for those of us with furry buddies.
 Everything we choose in our homes affects our pets…from basics to accessories.
 In a small home or space, these problems can become even more apparent.
-Here are some pet friendly decorating tips, tricks, and projects to create a space every member of your family can love!
+Here are some pet friendly furniture ideas and decorating tips to create a space every member of your family can love!

 Ikea Hackers have got the solution for people like me who hate ugly cat scratchers, and it doubles as a bed space.
 If you have an Ikea near you, this double decker cat scratch post/bed project is easy, and looks great.